What’s the Best Menstrual Cup for Beginners?

 - Lower risk of developing a vaginal yeast infection or bacterial vaginosis.
 Tampons can cause micro-injuries to your vaginal walls when you insert and remove them, creating favorable conditions for bacteria and yeast to thrive.

-- They can stay in your vagina for up to 12 hours, even with heavy flow which makes them much more convenient to use
+- They can stay in your vagina for up to 12 hours, even with a heavy flow which makes them much more convenient to use

 - They help you save money because one menstrual cup will last you for up to a year